LinoyPeer/FinalProjectServerSide/docs/API.md

   - Fields: `email`, `password`.
 - **Response:**
   - Returns a token if the login is successful.
+  - Returns an error if the login is unsuccessful.
 #### Example Request Body:
 ```json
 {